 Most undergraduates enter Caltech at the freshman level.
-Of the 241 freshmen enrolled during the 2015-16 academic year, 235 reenrolled in the first term of the 2016-17 academic year and are progressing, yielding a persistence rate of 98 percent after all allowable exclusions.
-Of the 222 freshmen enrolled during the 2010-11 academic year, 206 graduated by June 2016, yielding a graduation rate for this group of 94 percent after allowable exclusions.
+Of the 235 freshmen enrolled during the 2016-17 academic year, 231 reenrolled in the first term of the 2017-18 academic year and are progressing, yielding a persistence rate of 98 percent after all allowable exclusions.
+Of the 244 freshmen enrolled during the 2011-12 academic year, 217 graduated by June 2017, yielding a graduation rate for this group of 89 percent after allowable exclusions.

 At the graduate level, most students enter Caltech to pursue either the degree of Master of Science or Doctor of Philosophy or, occasionally, both.
-Of the 233 entering graduate students enrolled in a Ph.D. program during the 2015-16 academic year, 225 reenrolled in the first term of the 2016-17 academic year and are making satisfactory academic progress, resulting in a persistence rate of 97 percent.
-Of the 29 entering graduate students enrolled in M.S. programs during the 2015-16 academic year, 14 earned a terminal M.S. degree within one year, while two earned an M.S. degree and were subsequently admitted into the Ph.D. program.
+Of the 227 entering graduate students enrolled in a Ph.D. program during the 2016-17 academic year, 218 reenrolled in the first term of the 2017-18 academic year and are making satisfactory academic progress, resulting in a persistence rate of 96 percent.
+Of the 27 entering graduate students enrolled in M.S. programs during the 2016-17 academic year, 8 earned a terminal M.S. degree within one year, while two were admitted into the Ph.D. program.

-Undergraduate Student Events
+Student Events

 Caltech is committed to providing its students, faculty and staff with an environment that promotes safe and responsible social interaction.
 Caltech recognizes that student activities are an important part of campus life.
-Students are required to follow Event Planning Procedures set forth on the Deans Office website: deans.caltech.edu/ Services/PartyPlan
+Students are required to follow Event Planning Procedures: studaff.caltech.edu/policies